Novelty Detection via Robust Variational Autoencoding: CONCLUSION AND FUTURE WORK

-\section{Conclusion and future work}
+\section{CONCLUSION AND FUTURE WORK}

 We introduced MAW, a robust VAE-type framework for novelty detection that can tolerate high corruption of the training data.
-We proved that the Wasserstein regularization used in MAW has better robustness to outliers and is more suitable to a low-dimensional inlier component than the KL divergence.
+We proved that the Wasserstein distance used in MAW has better robustness to outliers and is more suitable to a low-dimensional inlier component than the KL divergence.
 We demonstrated state-of-the-art performance of MAW with a variety of datasets and experimentally validated that omitting any of the new ideas results in a significant decrease of accuracy.

+We would like to indicate three limitations of MAW.
+First, there are some special instances, where other methods performed better than MAW, though overall MAW outperformed the rest of the methods.
+Second, MAW is slow.
+We expect that better implementation of its dimension reduction component can speed it up, so that it is as fast as other methods that use multiple neural networks.
+At last, MAW assumes the existence of both inlier and outlier modes for training (see assumptions of Props.~\ref{prop:baryW1andKL} and \ref{prop:baryW2}).
+Indeed, one may check that the performance of MAW (and RSRAE) are not as competitive when $c=0$.
+Since we assumed that the underlying distribution represented both inliers and outliers, we did not report such results.

+MAW has practical applications of societal impact, such as medical diagnosis.
+One potential negative impact can arise if MAW identifies outliers due to their belonging to underrepresented groups.
+In the future, we would thus like to explore the overall fairness of MAW, possible fairer versions of it and the tradeoff between robustness and fairness in our theoretical setting.

-We hope to further extend our proposal in the following ways.
-First of all, we plan to extend and test some of our ideas for the different problem of robust generation, in particular, for building generative networks which are robust against adversarial training data.
-Second of all, we would like to carefully study the virtue of our idea of modeling the most significant mode in a training data.
-In particular, when extending the work to generation, one has to verify that this idea does not lead to mode collapse.
-Furthermore, we would like to explore any tradeoff of this idea, as well as our setting of robust novelty detection, with fairness.
-At last, we hope to further extend our theoretical guarantees.
-For example, two problems that currently seem intractable are the study of the $W_1$ version of Proposition~\ref{prop:baryW2} and of the minimizer of \eqref{eq:minmixlatent}.
+Another future plan is to extend and test some of our ideas for the problem of robust generation, in particular, for building generative networks which are robust against adversarial training data.
+We also hope to further extend our theoretical guarantees.
+For example, two problems that currently seem intractable are the study of the $W_1$ version of Proposition~\ref{prop:baryW2} and of the minimizer in \eqref{eq:minmixlatent} (which is a weaker version of \eqref{eq:bary}).